flutterjanus/JanusDocker/README.md

 # Janus Docker

-Get all `Dockerfile` here for building janusgateway image
+Setup your own janus server locally or on production environment hassle free. this repo contains both `Dockerfile` and `docker-compose.yaml` for building as well as deployment of janus server.

 # Recommended way

-Use JanusMultistreamingCoreDeps folder to build or deploy janus gateway using docker-compose it uses pre-build core image which comes with pre-installed janus gateway dependencies cuts down lot of compile time since nobody's got time to compile and wait for hours you can find januscoredeps docker image [here](https://hub.docker.com/repository/docker/shivanshtalwar0/januscoredeps/tags) or can build your own if you got lot of time in this world. by using JanusCoreDeps folder it outputs docker image containing just janus peer dependencies by default this repo assumes you love and support unified plan so only includes example of multistream (a.k.a unified plan) branch you can replicate for master branch if you like.
+Use `Janus` folder to build or deploy janus gateway using docker-compose it uses pre-build core image which comes with pre-installed janus gateway dependencies cuts down lot of compile time since nobody's got time to compile and wait for hours you can find `JanusCoreDeps` docker image [here](https://hub.docker.com/repository/docker/shivanshtalwar0/januscoredeps/tags) or can build your own if you got lot of time in this world. by using [JanusCoreDeps](./JanusCoreDeps/) folder it outputs docker image containing just janus peer dependencies

-# Build & Run using dockerfile
-	cd JanusMultistreamingCoreDeps
-	docker build -t dockerusername/imagename:tag .
-	docker run -d dockerusername/imagename:tag

-# docker compose
+# QuickStart

-        cd JanusMultistreamingCoreDeps
+    cd Janus
     docker-compose up -d # note option -d to start it in detached mode

+# Build

+    cd Janus
+    docker build -t dockerusername/janusgateway:latest .
+    docker run -d dockerusername/janusgateway:latest